The HTML Video element (

 - WebAIM: Captions, Transcripts, and Audio Descriptions

 - MDN Understanding WCAG, Guideline 1.2 explanations

 - Understanding Success Criterion 1.2.1 | W3C Understanding WCAG 2.0

 - Understanding Success Criterion 1.2.2 | W3C Understanding WCAG 2.0

 The definition of '<video>' in that specification.

-As of iOS 10, autoplay is allowable only for videos that have no sound or have the audio track disabled
+1. Only available for videos that have no sound or have the audio track disabled.